MaWalla/ImmersiveFX/README.md

   - `-d` skips checking the dependencies, so requirements won't be installed.
 I recommend that you only use it when there are repeated issues with the installation
   - `-p` skips the platform check for fxmodes, generally not recommended, but who am I to order you around?
   - `-s` skips the version check for fxmodes, generally also not recommended, but yet again, who am I to order you around?
   - `-w` surpresses warnings when a frame cycle takes longer than the intended frametime.
-Recommended if you're annoyed by occaional warnings when things are fine otherwise
+Recommended if you're annoyed by occasional warnings when things are fine otherwise

 ## Configuration